This page tells you more about what I can offer as a clinical supervisor and as a research supervisor.

 I believe therapy and supervision are relationship, and my priority is always to encounter the other, to be authentically engaged in relationship and to reflect jointly on our perceptions and experiences of this relationship.
 The model I have for this is that of encounter, and facilitating encounter groups is one of my passions.

 I have been offering supervision since 1998.
 I have taken psychologists in clinical training and counsellors on placement and offered supervision to a diverse range of health care professionals working in the NHS.
 I have also been part of peer supervision arrangements and a member of supervision groups.

 What are your fees for supervision?

 I am happy to discuss this and can sometimes negotiate.
-My fees are usually £85 per hour face to face or £75 per hour on skype or phone.
+My fees are usually £85 per hour face to face or online or phone.

 "I have known Gillian for the past 10 years as a valued colleague and supervisor.
 She supervised me on many occasions, sometimes in a peer arrangement.
 I have no hesitation in recommending Gillian as a supervisor.